Residence Hall Agreement

 Assignments are made without regard to race, religion, age, color, creed, sex, marital status, sexual orientation, ethnicity, national origin, disability, genetic predisposition or carrier status, veteran status, status as a disabled or Vietnam-era veteran, or any other basis protected by applicable local, state, or federal law.

-Residents must personally claim their residence hall space by 10:00 a.m. on Wednesday, August 28, 2019 (Fall) and Monday, January 27, 2020 (Spring).
-Space not claimed by that time will be forfeited.
-Space not claimed by that time will be forfeited.
+Residents must personally claim their residence hall space by 10:00 a.m. on the 3rd day of classes for the Fall or Spring semester.
+Space not claimed by that time may be forfeited.

 Cancellation/Termination of the Agreement by the University